top of page

 Coming for to Carry Me Home

 The African-American composer Harry T. Burleigh (1866–1949) sang in the choir at St. Paul's Protestant Episcopal Church before singing at other local churches until he left Erie for New York in 1892.
-Burleigh, the grandson of a formerly enslaved person, is well-known for his classical adaptations of old African-American spirituals, especially "Swing Low, Sweet Chariot" with Czech composer Antonín Dvořák (1841–1904).
+Burleigh, the grandson of a formerly enslaved person, is well-known for his classical adaptations of old African-American spirituals, especially "Swing Low, Sweet Chariot" (which includes the lyric "coming for to carry me home" in the refrain) with Czech composer Antonín Dvořák (1841–1904).
 Today, the Pfeiffer-Burleigh Elementary School—dedicated on May 4, 1980—on East 11th Street bears his name.
 In 1894, Burleigh became a soloist at St. George's Episcopal Church in New York, with the deciding vote cast by financier and investment banker J. P. Morgan (1837–1913).
 In 1994, Burleigh was "reinterred with an appropriate ceremony in the Erie Cemetery."

 Ben White